Skip to content

 These puzzles involve finding a way to group a given set of objects such that the sum of the objects in each group is the same.
 The solutions to these puzzles can be expressed as composition numbers.

-The Types of Composite numbers:
+The Types of Composite Numbers:

 Composite numbers are numbers that can be divided evenly by numbers other than 1 and itself.
 They are the opposite of prime numbers, which can only be divided evenly by 1 and itself.
 Composite numbers can be divided into four main types: